rlivingsus/misc/AllBooks.md

 - Stavridis, James: The Leaders Bookshelf; SeaPower; 2034: A Novel of the Next World War;
 - Steinbeck, John: Travels with Charley in Search of America
 - Stephenson, Neal: Seveneves; Quicksilver, The Confusion, Termination Shock, The System of the World, New Found Land: The Long Haul, The Diamond Age
 - Stephenson, Simon: Sometimes people die reading Greg Burns; Set My Heart to Five
+- Sterling, Bruce: The Great Hacker Crackdown
 - Stewart, Andrea: The Bone Shard Emperor
 - Stirling, SM: The Forge
 - Stoll, Cliff: The Cuckoos Egg